InfoSecDion/Threat-Hunt-Report-Support-Session/README.md

 | order by TimeGenerated asc

 ```
+This query was used in a broad detection context to surface any potentially suspicious executions tied to support-related tooling across the environment.

 <img width="1889" height="834" alt="Screenshot 2025-11-15 005615" src="https://github.com/user-attachments/assets/0904d4e9-65c2-47b3-8c51-2d59c7b90e33" />

 ---

 ## Flag Analysis

-### Flag 1 – Initial execution initiated
+### Flag 1 – Execution Validation and Command-Line Analysis
-- **Objective:** Determine which command-line argument was used during the earliest execution of the suspicious script.
+- **Objective:** Validate the initial suspicious execution and analyze the command-line context to determine how the script was executed.
 - **Hypothesis:** Threat actors frequently invoke PowerShell with modified or relaxed execution policies to bypass default security controls.
 - **KQL Query Used:**
+Since the initial detection identified suspicious executions from the Downloads directory, I reused the same query to validate the behavior and focus specifically on the earliest execution event and its command-line arguments.
 ```
 DeviceProcessEvents
 | where TimeGenerated between(datetime(2025-10-01)..datetime(2025-10-15))